Price monitoring and tracking software

 The monitoring layer that doesn't need a separate vendor.

-Most retailers run pricing on three vendors: a monitoring tool, a rules engine, and a BI dashboard.
-Retailgrid replaces all three — so the data flows from signal to action without a CSV in between.
+Most retailers run pricing on three vendors: price tracking software, a rules engine, and a BI dashboard.
+Retailgrid replaces all three - so the data flows from signal to action without a CSV in between.

 12+ sources